ArtifexSoftware/mupdf.js/docs/how-to-guide/node/page/index.rst

 Convert a Page to an Image
 ------------------------------

-To convert a page to an image use the `toPixmap` method, after this the `Pixmap`_ data can be converted to the image format you require.
+To convert a page to an image use the :meth:`toPixmap` method, after this the :doc:`../../../classes/Pixmap` data can be converted to the image format you require.

 The parameters for the method define:

 - the resolution via a matrix
-- the `ColorSpace`_ for rendering
+- the :doc:`../../../classes/ColorSpace` for rendering
 - background transparency
 - whether to render any annotations on the page.

-See: `toPixmap`_ for full details.

 |example_tag|

 .. code-block:: javascript

-    let pixmap = page.toPixmap(mupdf.Matrix.identity, mupdf.ColorSpace.DeviceRGB, false, true)
+    let pixmap = page.toPixmap(mupdfjs.Matrix.identity, mupdfjs.ColorSpace.DeviceRGB, false, true)
     let pngImage = pixmap.asPNG()
     let base64Image = Buffer.from(pngImage, 'binary').toString('base64')